ibnab/orocrm-pdfmanager/README.md

 # orocrm-pdfmanager
-Is old version plz go to http://www.taymiya.com/ for get info about new version for all oro tech
+Is old version plz go to http://www.taymiya.com/ to get infos about new version off all oro tech